swarad07/swarad07.github.io/_posts/2019-08-01-Headights.md

 ## Light Source

-Every bulb you buy, will have its color temprature mentioned on it.
-This is true even for indoor house lighting bulbs, which typically will be above 5000K.

-The most common misconception is that you need to change your bulb type to change headlight color.
-You simpl
+> The most common misconception is that you need to change your bulb type to change headlight color.

+### Halogen bulb

 Any halogen bulb, has a tungsten filament which burns when current passes through it.
 The glass housing for this filament is filled with a inert gas with small traces of Halogens like Bromine or Iodine.
-This bulb
+This bulb produces the greenish yellow light that we are used to.

+You can spend a bit more and get a halogen bulb that produces a more neutral light, something like 3700K - 3900K which is much more on the whiter side.
+The way this is achived is the halogen around the filament is Xenon, which burns brighter and produces a whiter light.
+Search for Philips Nightvision, Osram Night Breaker series.

+### LED

+Other light source which has gained popularity due to lets face it the cheap cost is LEDs.
+LED light source has some particular quirks which are not obvious,
+- The filament does not get hot, but the driver part (the base) does, so you need a cooling fan at the base.
+- As it is LED even a 30-35W LED, produces same light as a 55W Halogen.
+- Low life span than Halogen, particular if it is not from OEM.
+- Due to the additional cooling requirement, the manufacturer needs to plan for this while desiging the car.
+Hence more often than not, even though you can fit LED in your housing, it messes up with headling assembly due to the heat produced at the base.
+- Works better in projector housing than in reflector.

+### HID / LASERS

+While HID is started to trickle down to consumer Cars, Lasers are still exclusive to very high end consumer or sports cars.
+HID also produces a whiter light which is also brighter.
+HID is High intensity discharge, produced by lamps which have high saturation of gas like Xenon.
+Some quriks of HID / LASER,
+- Can be fitted in projectors only.
+- Need a heat sink bolted on to the car to disperse the heat, which is even more than LEDs.
+- So again similar to LEDs, if your manufacturer hasnt planned for it, doing this after market is really risky.

+# TLDR: Safety, DIY & Tips for Headlight Upgrade.